jluw7/jluw7.github.io/_recipe-collection/broccolini-in-fish-sauce-vinaigrette.md

 <br>

 Trim the ends of the broccolini stems and halve lengthwise if thicker than 1/4 an inch.
 Quickly blanch broccolini in a pot of boiling water for 2 minutes.
-Drain and toss with fish sauce vinaigrette.
+Drain and drizzle with fish sauce vinaigrette.